 Inspired by the Liturgy of Evening Prayer, also known as Evensong, Stained Glass Vespers is a multi-sensory event celebrating the intersection of art and faith, exploring worship as an art-based inquiry.

-The event is free and open to the public, but we are asking for registration for reception purposes and designed to be accessible to people of all ages and backgrounds.
+The event is free and open to the public, we welcome people of all ages and accessibility needs.

 "Save the Date" for the Next Installation of Stained Glass Vespers!